bryceikeda/FetchRelaxedIKHoloLens/README.md

 # FetchRelaxedIKHoloLens2
 This is a Unity project I created to show how you can control a robot arm in Unity using inverse kinematics calculations from ROS.
 Specifically, I use relaxedIK to compute the joint positions given an end-effector position, and send that to an AR visualization on the HoloLens 2.

-Note: If you compile relaxedIK using windows, it will output a dll that you can use in Unity rather than sending and receiving information using ROS.
-The performance is much better.
-However, I was unable compile the repository.
-It should work with most other robots that they already compiled/built it for in their [Unity repository](https://github.com/uwgraphics/relaxed_ik_unity.git).
-Setup will probably be slightly different.

 ![fetch_gif](https://user-images.githubusercontent.com/56240638/207370039-4400c132-fe11-4ada-9e62-8e1ce592814c.gif)

 ## Requirements